Chart Color Schemes

 Lismore Heights shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's educational profile is notable regionally, with university qualification rates of 29.6% among residents aged 15+, surpassing the SA3 area average of 20.9% and the Rest of NSW rate of 21.3%.
+The area's educational profile is notable regionally with university qualification rates at 29.6%, surpassing the SA3 area average of 20.9% and Rest of NSW's rate of 21.3%.
 Bachelor degrees are most prevalent at 18.8%, followed by postgraduate qualifications (7.5%) and graduate diplomas (3.3%).
-Vocational credentials are prominent, with 37.2% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.0% and certificates account for 26.2%.
+Vocational credentials are held by 37.2% of residents aged 15+, including advanced diplomas (11.0%) and certificates (26.2%).

-Educational participation is high, with 28.6% of residents currently enrolled in formal education.
-This includes 8.4% in secondary education, 8.3% in primary education, and 5.2% pursuing tertiary education.
+Educational participation is high at 28.6%, with 8.4% in secondary education, 8.3% in primary education, and 5.2% pursuing tertiary education.

 Frequently Asked Questions - Education